What is a Peace Mala?

-A Peace Mala is a symbolic double rainbow bracelet that promotes friendship, respect and peace between people of all cultures, lifestyles, faiths, beliefs and none.
-It is a vision for the future.
-Wearing the Peace Mala is a promise to help create a better world.
+A Peace Mala is a symbolic double rainbow bracelet that promotes friendship, respect, and peace between people of all cultures, lifestyles, faiths, beliefs, and none.

-Peace Mala focuses on the Golden Rule.
+Peace Mala focuses on the Golden Rule: "Treat others as you would wish them to treat you".
 Its intention is to educate and remind everyone that this rule is recognised by many scholars, teachers and philosophers.
-It is also universal to all compassionate faiths.
-Simply stated, it is:

 Peace Mala is totally inclusive in its approach.
 With Peace Mala Accreditation everyone is encouraged to engage in exciting activities which remind us that we are all inter-connected and need each other.

 It is important for young people to learn that the diversity of the human race should be celebrated and not feared.

 More information about our accreditation process is available here or from the Accreditation section in the navigation menu at the top of the page.